Ferguson continues fight against companies profiting from opioids with lawsuit against distributors

 Cardinal Health and AmerisourceBergen did not immediately respond to requests for comment about Ferguson’s lawsuit.
 On their websites, both say they are also fighting the epidemic by giving money and devising strategies with other organizations.

-Lawsuits against opioid distributors and manufacturers is complex and challenging, Ferguson said.
+Lawsuits against opioid distributors and manufacturers are complex and challenging, Ferguson said.
 These multimillion-dollar companies are well-equipped to fight back.
 He said he was committed to pursuing them to hold companies accountable and win money that could be used for treatment.
 His suit against the distributors, like the one against manufacturers, asks that the companies surrender profits made in Washington.

 Lately, some have suggested that governments might be going too far in their efforts to stem opioid misuse.
 A December report by Human Rights Watch, based on interviews with patients and doctors in Washington and Tennessee, said a chilling effect was preventing a number of chronic-pain patients from getting the medication they need.